DarkCloudDOS/darkcloud/index.md

+@import "{{ site.theme }}";

 <small>Dark-Cloud-Dos presents</small>
 # GAME SOURCES

 This site is dedicated to game sources... in PASCAL, but not just game sources, but other cool stuff too.
-Send any comments or sources or ``anything else to our E-MAIL at darkclouddos@gmail.com.
+Send any comments or sources or anything else to our E-MAIL at darkclouddos@gmail.com.

 See out [about](about.md) page for more information.